-- Understand AWS services, functions, and cost - Summarize the process of designing cloud-based solutions - Design and configure cloud-based services and solutions - Secure and manage access to cloud-based networks and services - Implement cloud backup, disaster recovery, and business continuity - Implement identity and access management schemes - 3.
-Explain how the institution will: - a) Provide for assessment of student achievement of learning outcomes in the program and accessible learning opportunities while also continuing the institution's excellence, accountability, and continuous learning.
+- Understand AWS services, functions, and cost. - Summarize the process of designing cloud-based solutions. - Design and configure cloud-based services and solutions. - Secure and manage access to cloud-based networks and services. - Implement cloud backup, disaster recovery, and business continuity. - Implement identity and access management schemes. - 3.
+Explain how the institution will: - a) Provide for assessment of student achievement of learning outcomes in the program

+Anne Arundel Community College is committed to ensuring that its students and graduates are among the best-prepared citizens and workers of the world by offering high quality, affordable, and accessible learning opportunities while also continuing the institution's excellence, accountability, and continuous learning.
 To this end, practices and procedures are established to ensure faculty, staff, and administrators systematically assess student learning outcomes at the course, program, and institution levels.
 All academic departments maintain assessment plans for their programs and courses that outline learning outcomes, curriculum mapping, assessments, and data collection cycles.